VarunDT/tswd-portfolio/final-project-part-two.md

 1972: The First Video Game Competition
 1980: Atari’s Space Invaders Championship
 1997: The First Modern E-sports Tournament
-Early 2000s: Broadband and Growth in tthe Industry Early 2010s: Streaming and Global Reach
+Early 2000s: Broadband and Growth in the Industry Early 2010s: Streaming and Global Reach
 Last 5 Years (2019–2024): Mainstream Recognition
 I am currently having problems in editing the photos in the timeline, but it will be resolved by the end of the week